Table of Contents

 Package samba-2.0.9 has a local-root-shell vulnerability, see https://www.samba.org/samba/whatsnew/macroexploit.html

-will update the vulnerability list every day at 3AM.
-You may wish to do
+will update the vulnerability list every day at 3AM, followed by an audit

-security script.
-This may be accomplished by adding the following
+On NetBSD this may be accomplished instead by adding the following

 pkgtools/lintpkgsrc and run

 lintpkgsrc with the “-i”

 argument to check if your packages are up-to-date, e.g.

 lintpkgsrc -i...
 Version mismatch: 'tcsh' 6.09.00 vs 6.10.00